-Reasons for the Long-term Decline in Employment Rates
+The Long-term Decline in Employment Rates

-The notion of retirement as a distinct and extended stage of life is a recent innovation.
-Up to the end of the 19th century, men generally worked as long as they could.
-In their prime, they put in 60 hours of work each week.
-And, at the end of their lives, they had only about two years of 'retirement,' often due to ill health.
-Men are the focus of this discussion, because shifts in the work patterns of older women have more to do with their changing roles over the 20th century than with their retirement decisions.
+Prior to the 1880s, men generally worked as long as they could, and at the end of their lives, they had only about two years of 'retirement,' often due to ill health.1 (Men are the focus of this early discussion, because shifts in the work patterns of older women have more to do with their changing roles over the 20th century than with their retirement decisions.)
+Beginning around 1880, the percentage of older men at work began to decline sharply (see Figure 1 on the next page).